 \ Basics about the architecture of FULL-POS: First there is an important number of setup routines concerning FULL-POS.
 FULL-POS can be used in an "off-line" context: one launches a job with NSTOP=0 (zero timestep) and doing only post-processing on the initial situation (an initial file is read and some fields are diagnosed).
-But FULL-POS can be also used in an "in-line" context: one launches a job with NSTOP>0 doing a forecast, and for a subset of forecast ranges (for example 6h, 12h, ...) some fields can be post-processed.
+But FULL-POS can be also used in an "in-line" context: one launches a job with NSTOP>0 doing a forecast, and for a subset of forecast ranges (for example 6h, 12h, ...) some fields can be postprocessed.
 When post-processing is required for a certain time-step, there are calls to routine STEPO\FPOS governing calls to horizontal or vertical interpolations, and additional file writing to store the post-processed fields.
 STEPO\FPOS has now its own definition of CLCONF which is different from the model one.

-When using FULL-POS through configuration 1, the main architecture under CNT4 is generally:
+About set-up, the main features to be known for beginners are:

 '''

-CNT4 ->
+CNTO ->

-- SU4FPOS
+- IFS_INIT -> SUPPVI

-- GRIDFPOS ->
+- SUOYOMA -> SUGEOMETRY, SUFP_CTL (if NCONF=1)

-SUFPSUW -> CPCLIMI -> HPOS, FPOSHOR and FPOSHORLAG (for input climatological

-surface fields if post-processing of such fields is required).

-SCAN2M_HPOS -> HPOS for PHYSOL, CFU, XFU

-FPOSHOR and FPOSHORLAG for PHYSOL, CFU, XFU

-WRHFP (writing PHYSOL, CFU, XFU)

-- PREDYNFPOS

-- DYNFPOS ->
+- SUOYOMB -> SUBFPOS (if NCONF=1)

-STEPO_FPOS ->

-- SCAN2M_VPOS -> VPOS -> POS (unlagged vertical interpolations)
+- CNT1 -> ... -> CNT4 (if NCONF=1)

-- TRANSDIR_FP (model direct transforms)

-- SPOS and SPOSGF (spectral calculations in model space)

-- TRANSINV_FP (model inverse transforms)

-- [SCAN2M_HPOS -> HPOS] and [FPOSHOR+FPOSHORLAG] (horizontal interpolations)

-- in some cases [SCAN2M_MPOS -> HPOS and VPOS] and [FPOSHOR+FPOSHORLAG] (hor+vert interpolations)

-- ENDVPOS -> ENDPOS (lagged vertical interpolations)

-- TRANSDIR_FP (output direct transforms)

-- SPOS and SPOSGF (spectral calculations in output space)

-- TRANSINV_FP (output inverse transforms)

-IOFPOS -> WRHFP and WRSFP (writing grid-point and spectral DYN3D, DYN2D)
+- CPREP3 (if NCONF=903)

+- CPREP4 (if NCONF=904)

 '''

+''' When using FULL-POS through configuration 1, the main architecture under CNT4 is generally: - FULLPOS_DRV -> SU4FPOS SUPPDATE SUFPDATA (auxiliary data for surface post-processing, for example climatologies) ALLFPOS -> - GRIDFPOS -> SCAN2M_HPOS -> HPOS for PHYSOL, HPOS_CFU for CFU, HPOS_XFU for XFU FPOSHORPHY and FPOSHORLAGPHY for PHYSOL, CFU, XFU - STEPO FPOS -> SCAN2M_VPOS -> VPOS -> POS (unlagged vertical interpolations) TRANSDIR_FP and FPTSA_DIR (model direct transforms) SPOS and SPOSGF (spectral calculations in model space) TRANSINV_FP and FPTSA_INV (model inverse transforms) DYNFPOS -> - VPOS -> POS (vertical interpolations) - HPOS_DYN (fill buffers for horizontal interpolations) - FPOSHOR+FPOSHORLAG (horizontal interpolations) '''

+- \ ENDVPOS -> ENDPOS (lagged vertical interpolations) - \ TRANSDIR\FP and FPTSA\DIR (output direct transforms) - \ SPOS and SPOSGF (spectral calculations in output space) - \ TRANSINV\FP and FPTSA\INV (output inverse transforms) - WRHFP and WRSFP (writing grid-point and spectral DYN3D, DYN2D) - MONFPOS